310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Hajime %}
 Okay.
-If I ever do something wrong, please scold me like you did just now.
+If I ever do something wrong again, please scold me like you did just now.

 Please, just be close enough that I can hear you say it… It doesn’t matter which of our hands is doing the pulling, as long as it’s your hand in mine.